Humans (TV series): Marketing

 For one week in May 2015, the series was marketed using a fake shopfront for Persona Synthetics on London's Regent Street, inviting passers-by to create their own synth using interactive screens, and employing actors who pretended to be synths around central London.
 An accompanying Channel 4 trailer for the series in the style of an advertisement for Persona featured "Sally", a robotic servant described as "your new best friend".
 In addition, website banner advertisements appeared on the eBay UK website leading to an eBay "buy it now" listing for a Persona Synthetics Robot.

 Home media

 Channel 4 DVD released the first series on DVD in the UK on 17 August 2015.
 Spirit Entertainment released the second series on DVD in the UK on 16 January 2017.
 Spirit Entertainment released the third series on DVD in the UK on 29 January 2019.

-In Region 1, Acorn Media has released the first two seasons on DVD and Blu-ray.
+In Region 1, Acorn Media has released all three seasons on DVD and Blu-ray.
 Humans – Season 1: Uncut UK Edition was released on 29 March 2016.
 Humans – Season 2: Uncut UK Edition was released on 31 October 2017.
+Humans – Season 3.0: Uncut UK Edition was released on 29 January 2019.
+Acorn Media released Humans: Complete Collection containing all three seasons on Blu-ray on 5 May 2020.
 As of 2023, the first through third seasons are available in Region 1 for purchase on Apple TV.